50: 10/2004

 referring to when I say "adjust the program" - you can tweak

 it a bit based on the actual results you get over time.
+2. Some of your customers may try to "game the

 system" by giving each other free pedi cards.
 In this kind